Read This First

 Prompt 3: Do a deep dive into the primary arguments made in the content on language and thought, augmented by other relevant sources.
 Create syllogisms of the arguments if possible, clearly restate any analogies, and make any causal chains explicit.

-Deep Dive into the Primary Arguments on Language and Thought: practical stakes and consequences.
+The real issue is what Deep Dive into the Primary Arguments on Language and Thought changes once it becomes precise.

-The section works by contrast: Deep Dive into the Primary Arguments on Language and Thought as a supporting reason, Language and Thought Are Distinct Cognitive Functions as a load-bearing piece, and Language as a Tool for Communication, Not Thought as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Deep Dive into the Primary Arguments on Language and Thought as a supporting reason, Language and Thought Are Distinct Cognitive Functions as a load-bearing piece, and Language as a Tool for Communication, Not Thought as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Deep Dive into the Primary Arguments on Language and Thought distinct from Language and Thought Are Distinct Cognitive Functions.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Deep Dive into the Primary Arguments on Language and Thought distinct from Language and Thought Are Distinct Cognitive Functions.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Premise 1